microsoft/azurechat/docs/4-deploy-to-azure.md

 2. **If you have not cloned this repo**:

    1. Run `azd init -t microsoft/azurechat`
+   2. Run `azd auth login` to authenticate with Azure
-   2. Run `azd up` to provision and deploy the application
+   3. Run `azd up` to provision and deploy the application

 3. **If you have cloned this repo**:
    1. Run `azd init` from the repo root directory
+   2. Run `azd auth login` to authenticate with Azure
-   2. Run `azd up` to provision and deploy the application
+   3. Run `azd up` to provision and deploy the application

 ## Option 2: GitHub Actions